AmanziTel/neo-viz/README.md

 #### Server

+* 2011-06-20 A query protocol for selecting only the relevant nodes
 * Change the protocol for sending the data to the client.
   Send nodes and relations as JSON arrays.

 #### Client

+* 2011-06-20 Query protocol editor to select the relevant nodes to ask from the server.
 * 2011-06-16 Views for showing only the relevant properties.
 * 2011-06-16 Node filter
 * 2011-06-16 Select number of nodes to show.